pbmills/trofeo_estate/README.md

 $ npm run start # or yarn start
 ```

+Click on any of the Grid Products which will take you the inner detail page of the product design.

 ## Description
 This project is made for the interview purpose for a company.